 A guide to rotten doors or window frames can I claim compensation?

-By Olivia Reynolds.
-Last updated 19th May 2021.
+By Danielle Jordan.
+Last Updated 16th February 2023.
 If you’re wondering ‘I have rotten doors or window frames, can I claim compensation?’ then this guide can help.

 When you rent a property off someone or an organisation – be it a private landlord, the council, or a housing association – you expect the property to be maintained to a habitable and safe level.
 If this is not the case, and your landlord has failed to act despite the fact that you have notified him or her several times, you will be well within your right to make a personal injury claim.
 With rotten doors and window frames, the severity of such an incident can differ dramatically.
 In some cases, the rot is only minor and does not have much of a knock-on impact.
 In other instances, the wooden rot is severe, causing worries with regards to people’s health as well as the structural integrity of the property.

 At Legal Expert, we have helped many people to make a claim for compensation due to rotten doors or window frames within the property they are renting.
 We know everything that there is to know about tenants’ rights during renovations UK wide.
 If you would like to speak to us about this, ask any questions, or indeed start your claim, all you need to do is give us a ring on 0800 073 8804.
 However, don’t pick up the phone just yet, as you will find everything you need to know about claiming for rotten window frames and door frames below.